 Dr. Breanna Boppre is an Assistant Professor (tenure-track) in the School of Criminal Justice.
 She earned her Ph.D. in Criminology and Criminal Justice from the University of Nevada, Las Vegas in 2018.
 She was honored as an Outstanding Graduate from her university.
 Dr. Boppre also earned her M.S. in Criminal Justice from Portland State University and her B.A.(hon) in Criminal Justice from the University of Nevada, Reno.

 Dr. Boppre currently teaches Corrections, Introduction to Research Methods, and Women, Crime, and Criminal Justice.
 She uses engaging teaching techniques (e.g., experiential and service learning) to help students build personal and applied connections to the course material.
-Dr. Boppre prioritizes diversity and inclusion in her research and teaching.
-She was recently named a Tilford Fellow for Wichita State to further develop diversity-related coursework in the School of Criminal Justice.
+Dr. Boppre is a Tilford diversity fellow and service-learning faculty scholar for Wichita State.

 - Correctional policies and practices